carpentries-incubator/julia-novice/_episodes/02-REPL.md

 ## Unicode

-In julia unicode characters are also allowed as variables like `α = 2`.
+In Julia unicode characters are also allowed as variables like `α = 2`.
 Unicode characters can be entered by a backslash followed by their LaTeX-name and then pressing <kbd>tab</kbd> (in this case `\alpha`<kbd>tab</kbd>).

 ## REPL-modes